ndanner22/news-engine/README.md

-Link to live version: https://news-engine.onrender.com
+## Link to live version: https://news-engine.onrender.com/api

-Summary-
+## Summary

 This app seeds a database with four tables: news articles, users(authors), comments on the articles, and topics the articles are on.